 The intensive supervision and tracking program offers court-ordered intensive monitoring of youth through contact with CJS staff for a specified period of time.

 The electronic monitoring/home detention program utilizes GPS technology to electronically monitor a youth's whereabouts at all times.

 Aftercare - The Aftercare Program is specifically designed for youth who have been committed to the custody of the Division of Youth Services for delinquent offenses.
 The Aftercare Worker works with the youth and family during the DYS treatment placement as well as upon the youth's return to the community to ensure a smooth transition back into the home and community and to reduce the likelihood of further delinquent behavior and advancement in the juvenile justice system.

-Mentoring - In April 2013, CJS began a pilot project in Sebastian County which provides adult volunteers the opportunity to experience one-on-one traditional mentoring with area youth.
-The purpose of the program is to build a trusting relationship with youth (age 10 to 17) who are either at risk of entering the juvenile justice system or are first time non-serious offenders.
-Through a minimum of 2 hours of contact with the youth each week, the volunteer mentor will offer guidance, support and encouragement to aid the youth in striving toward a positive direction for the future.
+Mentoring - The Mentoring Program provides adult volunteers the opportunity to experience one-on-one traditional mentoring with area youth.
+The purpose of the program is to build a trusting relationship with youth (age 10 to 17) who are either at risk of entering the juvenile justice system or are non-serious offenders.
+Through contact with the youth each week, the volunteer mentor will offer guidance, support and encouragement to aid the youth in striving toward a positive direction for the future.